Skip to content

 - Request: commercial terms sheet and export procedure information

-1. Use a Tartous shipping agent as a facilitator: Licensed shipping agents in Tartous who regularly handle GEGMR cargo (e.g., established agents with FONASBA memberships) have established relationships with the GEGMR Export Department and can facilitate introductions, expedite correspondence, and translate documents.
+1. Use a Tartous shipping agent as a facilitator: Licensed shipping agents in Tartous who regularly handle Syrian phosphate cargo have established relationships with both GECOPHAM and the export permit authority and can facilitate introductions, expedite correspondence, and translate documents.
 This is the most practical first step for buyers without existing Syria connections.

-1. Engage AURONEX as an introduction intermediary: AURONEX SAS facilitates formal introductions between European buyers and GEGMR-licensed Syrian trading entities, provides bilingual commercial representation, and guides buyers through the export process.
-Contact: contact@auronexgroup.com or via the quote request form.
+1. Engage AURONEX as an introduction intermediary: AURONEX SAS is in active dialogue with Syria's state phosphate entities and facilitates formal introductions between European buyers and licensed Syrian trading entities, provides bilingual commercial representation, and guides buyers through the export process.
+Contact: [email protected] or via the quote request form.

 Response timeline